The Ugly Truth About Love

 Allow me to illustrate.

-Exhibit A: While at the Pub tonight, there was a group of three women and one said, "I just want the Romeo and Juliet romance experience for Valentine's Day!"
+Exhibit A: While at the Pub tonight, in a group of three women, one said, "I just want the Romeo and Juliet romance experience for Valentine's Day!"

 The other two giddily agreed.